-- TRACE Center at the University of Wisconsin.
-The Trace Research & Development Center is a part of the College of Engineering, University of Wisconsin-Madison.
+Trace Research &anp; Development Center.
+The Trace Research & Development Center (formerly at the University of Wisconsin-Madison) is now a part of the College of Information Studies at the University of Maryland in College Park as of August 2016.
 The Trace Center is currently working on ways to make standard information technologies and telecommunications systems more accessible and usable by people with disabilities.
+Updated

-- Universal Design / Disability Access for Advanced Computational Infrastructure is a program at the Trace Research & Development Center that is part of the National Computational Science Alliance (NCSA) funded by the National Science Foundation (NSF).
+Universal Design / Disability Access for Advanced Computational Infrastructure is a program at the Trace Research & Development Center that is part of the National Computational Science Alliance (NCSA) funded by the National Science Foundation (NSF).
 The Alliance is involved in the development of supercomputing systems and applications (including future Internet applications) and it is Trace's role to help ensure that they are built in a manner that makes them more accessible for people with disabilities.

 The Web Diva for the Accessible Techcomm website since 2012.
 Fellow of the Society for Technical Communication.
 STC member since June 1979.
 A founder and former webmaster for the STC Special Needs Committee, which became the STC AccessAbility SIG (2001-2011).